This is definitely the biggest sushi I have ever eaten in my life. It may be the biggest sushi in Japan not from a novelty shop…

 We called to reserve our seats in advance, but they only accept reservations for groups of more than four.
 We could only count on our luck and walk in that day.

-We arrived around 14:00 (2:00 p.m.) and were able to get inside quickly.
+Around 14:00 (2:00 p.m.), we arrived and were able to get inside quickly.
 But the place was packed, and the sushi master said we need to wait even though we had seats already.
 As we were waiting, we watched our neighbors gobble up the jumbo sushi.
 As the scent of fresh fish hit us, it became even harder to wait.
 We ended up nibbling through a lot of gari (pickled ginger) in the meanwhile.

 At last it was our turn!
 The sushi came all at once.
 And all of it was huge!
 For a moment, all we could do was stare in awe at the mass of seafood before us.